asheghi/medium/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://image.thum.io/get/maxAge/12/width/700/height/500https://codeify.ir) -->

-There are many great Blogs available on GitHub; however, I didn't find one that really suited my needs so I created my own. i want a blog to be:
+While there are many great blog posts available on GitHub, I couldn't find one that fits my needs, so I created my own.

+An ideal blog would be:
-- light-weight, not bloated with tons of un-necessary features
+- light, not bloated with tons of unnecessary features
-- fast and easy to deploy
+- fast, easy to deploy
-- elegant and simple blogging experience
+- elegant and simple to use

 <p align="right">(<a href="#top">back to top</a>)</p>